swagato-c/bangla-hwcr-present/README.md

 This is the code for the paper "Bengali Handwritten Character Classification using Transfer Learning on Deep Convolutional Neural Network" authored by Swagato Chatterjee ( https://github.com/swagato-c/ ), Rwik Kumar Dutta ( https://github.com/rwikdutta ) and others.

 The weight file is given which can easily be loaded using FastAI library and used for further training or inference.
-For training, the weight file BanglaLekha_weights_train.pth needs to be used.
-For further inference, the weight file BanglaLekha_weights_infer.pkl needs to be used.
+For training, the weight file model_files_final_weights_train.pth needs to be used.
+For further inference, the weight file model_files_final_weights_interp.pkl needs to be used.
 The .pkl weight file holds a little bit more information which helps during inference but can't be used for further training ( as of writing this document ).

 Using this weights, 96.13% accuracy was achieved on the BanglaLekha-Isolated Dataset ( https://data.mendeley.com/datasets/hf6sf8zrkc/2 ).
 The train and test set we used is given in the file data_25.csv.